bgntv/blog/_posts/2022-12-19-risk-assesment-score.md

 A risk assessment score can be used in a variety of contexts, including business, finance, and healthcare.
 By quantifying the potential consequences of a risk, a risk assessment score allows organizations to allocate resources and make informed decisions about how to proceed.
 It can also help to identify and track trends over time, which can be useful for identifying patterns and making long-term plans.

-Within the following example, the goal is to develop an internal tool to help us evaluate the likelihood and potential impact of new live-streaming partners/content creators within the platform.

-It's designed to help prioritize risk and determine the appropriate course of action to manage and or mitigate any risk associated with the content produced by each user.

 Abstract: Analyzing viewership stats for scoring

 There are a number of ways to analyze viewership statistics for scoring purposes.
 Here are a few things you might consider: